Acacia Sprite (Pseudagrion acaciae)

 Habitat

-Frequents flowing rivers in hot, low altitude savanna areas.
-Prefers sites with shallow, rocky sections with sand and varied riverside vegetation, especially grass and woodlands.
-Most numerous along larger rivers.
+The Acacia Sprite frequents flowing rivers in hot, low-altitude savanna areas.
+It prefers sites with shallow, rocky sections and with sand and varied riverside vegetation, especially grass and woodlands.
+The Acacia Sprite is most numerous along larger rivers.

 Habitat – Mkuze River, KwaZulu-Natal